 Kristi Yamaguchi Holiday Ice Rink (City Center Bishop Ranch, San Ramon)

-November 10, 2023, through January 7, 2024.
-Families can reserve tickets for 90-minute sessions, or purchase tickets same day on a first-come, first-serve basis.
+November 8, 2024, through January 5, 2025.
+Families can reserve tickets for 90-minute sessions or purchase tickets same day on a first-come, first-serve basis.
 Kids can use fun skate aids to gain confidence and improve their skating skills.
-Enjoy this year’s new larger rink and deck, with cabanas and firepits available for rent.
+Enjoy s’mores at the firepits available for rent.

 Location: City Center Bishop Ranch, 6000 Bollinger Canyon Road San Ramon, CA